Skip to content

 Design 4.5

 Increase the tree canopy and urban forest coverage by 2040 by working with the Minneapolis Park and Recreation Board to preserve and enhance trees in the City’s right of way.
-Prioritize coverage where it least exists and in areas of concentrated poverty with majority people of color.
+Prioritize coverage where it least exists and in high scoring Transportation Equity Priority areas.

 Supported goals: